Revelation 4:6-7 – Four Beasts – Part 3

 1Co 6:3 Know ye not that we shall judge angels? how much more things that pertain to this life?

-What is the difference between the ‘slain of the city’ by “six men from the way of the higher gate, which lieth toward the north,” of chapter nine, and the ‘coals from the altar in heaven, being scattered over the city,’ in chapter 10?
-The answer is that chapter nine is simply the judging of the earth within, while chapter ten is the judging of angels and the purging of false doctrines and false spirits from the heavens of our Jerusalem.
-Remember chapter one tells us that this vision of an “open heaven,” just like the vision of these “six men” of chapter nine, also comes “out of the north:”
+What is the difference between the ‘slain of the city’ by “six men from the way of the higher gate, which lieth toward the north” of chapter 9, and the ‘coals from the altar in heaven, being scattered over the city’ in chapter 10?

 Eze 1:4 And I looked, and, behold, a whirlwind came out of the north, a great cloud, and a fire infolding itself, and a brightness was about it, and out of the midst thereof as the colour of amber, out of the midst of the fire.

 Heb 12:25 See that ye refuse not him that speaketh.
-For if they escaped not who refused him that spake on earth, much more [ shall not] we escape, if we turn away from him that speaketh from heaven:
+For if they escaped not who refused him that spake on earth, much more [shall not] we escape, if we turn away from him that speaketh from heaven:

 Heb 12:26 Whose voice then shook the earth: but now he hath promised, saying, Yet once more I shake not the earth only, but also heaven.